sdn-sense/sdn-sense.github.io/install.md

 # SiteRM-FE Installation (Kubernetes cluster)

-* Don't forget that SiteRM requires valid certificates to function properly (Please refer to this documentation for more details: https://github.com/sdn-sense/siterm-fe/wiki/HTTPS-and-Security)
+* Don't forget that SiteRM requires valid certificates to function properly
 * Please also configure dtnrm.conf file described in **SiteRM-FE configuration (Docker, Kubernetes and Bare metal)** section

 * Once you have the following configuration file and certificates, execute the commands below: